EhabAshrafMu/nodejs_pipeline_on_aws/README.md

 - **Jenkinsfile**: Defines the pipeline for Jenkins, including stages for building and deploying the application.

 ## Setup Instructions
+### We can create a pipeline here with Jenkins.
+We can adjust it to our usecase, whether we want it to be triggered upon any commit to the original app repo to test it, or any other trigger.
+We can also make the deployment pipeline to be dependant on this pipeline.
 ### Step 1: Set up AWS Infrastructure with Terraform

 1. Clone the repository.